xvik/guice-persist-orient/README.md

 * Auto db creation (for memory, local and plocal)
 * Hooks for schema migration and data initialization extensions
 * All three database types may be used in single unit of work (but each type will use its own transaction)
+* Different db users may be used (for example, for schema initialization or to use orient security model)
+* Finders concept extended from guice-persist with support of method delegates, hierarchies and complete generics recognition.
+This allows writing generic parts (mixins) and re-use them in many finders (thanks to multiple inheritance in interfaces).
+Out of the box crud and pagination mixins provided.

 ### Setup